 Your donation to the Burgess Foundation supports our mission to promote the life and work of Anthony Burgess in so many ways.

-David has been exploring ways in which to preserve and digitise the Burgess Foundation’s audio collection and in this episode of the podcast, Andrew Biswell talks to him about what he has found on the tapes, the equipment he has been using to listen to them, and some of the unexpected techniques required to deal with such an old collection of audio tapes.
-You will also be able to hear some samples from the tapes.
+David has been working with the Burgess Foundation to preserve and digitise its audio collections.
+In this episode of the podcast, Andrew Biswell talks to him about what he has found on the tapes, the equipment he has been using to digitise them, and the special techniques that are required to deal with a historic audio collection.
+You can also hear a few sample recordings from the collection.